 Why Groundhogs Don’t Make Great Pets

 Groundhogs are, at first glance, lovely creatures.
-They are insanely cute, charming, and their babies are little balls of fluff even more adorable than kittens.
+They are cute and charming, and their babies are little balls of fluff even more adorable than kittens.

-But there is the flip side: they consider your flower beds as an “all you can eat” buffet and will feast on your vegetable gardens.
-So, having a groundhog as a pet would drive any gardening enthusiast crazy.
+But there is the flip side: They consider your flower beds an “all you can eat” buffet and will feast on your vegetable gardens.
+So, having a groundhog as a pet would frustrate any gardening enthusiast.

-Besides, when given a choice, your rodent appreciates the domestic plant more than its wild cousin.
-Even more, the mammal nibbles the trunk of decorative trees to cut its teeth, and sometimes, it sets its sights on the balcony bars.
-Indeed, you should never forget that chewing is the leitmotif of the rodent.
+When given a choice, your rodent appreciates the domestic plant more than its wild cousin.
+Even more, the mammal will nibble the trunk of decorative trees to cut its teeth, and sometimes, it will set its sights on balcony bars.
+Never forget that chewing is the main habit of the rodent.

-And even if it’s legal in your state, you will probably need to have a special permit.
-Things get even more complicated if you want to go on vacation: you won’t be able to hire a pet sitter because your permit won’t cover it.
-Also, bringing your groundhog with you would not be a great idea since most places don’t allow exotic pets.
+Even if it’s legal in your state, you will probably need to have a special permit.
+Things get even more complicated if you want to go on vacation: You won’t be able to hire a pet sitter because your permit won’t cover it.
+Also, bringing your groundhog with you would not be a great idea because most places don’t allow exotic pets.

 Do you know a veterinarian who specializes in exotic pets?
 If not, would your regular vet agree to treat your exotic pet?
 It is imperative to check this before adopting such an animal, as most vets refuse to treat exotic animals.
-And without a vet and proper care, you can’t risk your groundhog’s life.
+Without a vet and proper care, you risk your groundhog’s life.

 Groundhogs eat a variety of plants, including those in people’s gardens.
 But they can also eat larvae, other insects, and snails.

-Do you have enough time to prepare several small batches of fresh food each day for this?
-Because obviously, you won’t find some special.
+Do you have enough time to prepare several small batches of fresh food each day for this animal?
+You’ll have to because you won’t find groundhog food in pet stores.

-A wire fence of six feet high is the minimum height.
-Groundhogs can not only dig, they are also good climbers.
+A wire fence of 6 feet high is the minimum height.
+Groundhogs not only dig but they are also good climbers.
 You will need to watch it constantly to make sure it does not escape.

 In addition to their demanding daily needs, be aware that a groundhog can be aggressive if it feels threatened.
-Besides, they do not get along well with dogs or little kids.
+They do not get along well with dogs or little kids.

-10 Other Weird Things You Didn’t Know About Groundhogs
+Top 10 Weird Things You Didn’t Know About Groundhogs

 1. Groundhogs Can Climb Trees to Escape Predators